 This is the risk of changes to the financial position of the Society caused by changes in market interest rates.
 The Society has limited exposure to this risk as any fixed rate mortgage lending undertaken is matched by fixed rate retail savings and no derivative financial instruments are used.
-The exposure may arise in Gilts or T-Bills where these are linked to Libor.

-The balance sheet is subject to a stress-test of a 2% rise/ fall in interest rates on a monthly basis.
+The balance sheet is subject to a stress-test of a 2% rise/fall in interest rates on a monthly basis.
 This is monitored by ALCO.
 Limits have been set at a maximum of 1.5% of capital.
-At $31^{st}$ December 2016 the stress test recorded a £120,000 exposure to a movement in interest rates, compared to the limit of £160,000.
+At 31 December 2017 the stress test recorded a £135,000 exposure to a movement in interest rates, compared to the limit of £160,000.

-Liquidity Risk
+Liquidity and Financial Risk